nokia/SReXperts/docs/nsp/beginner/nsp-activity-41.md

 /// details | One reliable stress pattern
     type: hint
 Run the `create-evpn-epipe-service-with-resource-pool` workflow repeatedly with **unique** service names until utilization crosses your thresholds.
 Stop when the pool is full or runs fail as expected.
+/// note
+If you notice VLAN ID conflicts, you can safely ignore and re-run the workflow again.
+///
 ///

 /// details | What if you never see an alarm in FM?